 With that being said, here’s the scoop on the date question.

 One of a Kind Book

-First of all, DK’s Geography of the World is the only book of its kind that I can find on the market.
+First of all, DK’s Geography of the World is one of the few books of its kind that I can find on the market.
 As such, I consider it highly valuable and a geography treasure.

-I cannot find any other book that goes continent by continent and features every country with its own page(s).
+I cannot find many other books that go continent by continent and features every country with its own page(s).
 With pictures.
 And fact snippets, rather than long, boring paragraphs.